-Impact Level of Analysis Permanently adopt Option B2 Slightly Steeper 3.2° RNAV Approaches Revert to Option B1 All aircraft operate 3.0° approaches Water environment Qualitative to appraise the costs and benefits of transport schemes in terms of the Assessment: Following a review of TAG unit A3, impacts on the water The WebTAG guidance distinguishes between impacts arising from use pattern of existing infrastructure and states any transport scheme.
-An assessment of the impact on the water environment is not consider in any measurable effects on water receptors.
-This is because the er environment are scoped out and no assessment will be undertaken. the construction of new transport infrastructure, and changes in the le should fit into one, or both, categories.
-Hered relevant for the SSA ACP as the airspace change will not result SSA ACP would not require any changes to the current lateral flight k to increase the number of aircraft arriving at Heathrow.
-The water 6 process for SSA.
+Impact Level of Permanently adopt Option B2 Revert to Option B1 Analysis Slightly Steeper 3.2° RNAV Approaches All aircraft operate 3.0° approaches Water environment Qualitative Description: Guidance on assessing impacts on the water environe to appraise the costs and benefits of transport schemes in terms of the Assessment: Following a review of TAG unit A3, impacts on the water The WebTAG guidance distinguishes between impacts arising from use pattern of existing infrastructure and states any transport scheme An assessment of the impact on the water environment is not consid in any measurable effects on water receptors.
+This is because the spaths arriving aircraft fly on approach to Heathrow, nor would it see environment assessment is scoped out for all Stages of the CAP161 Summary: Water environment will not be a differentiator between the ment is included in WebTAG unit A3 , which provides advice on how heir effects. er environment are scoped out and no assessment will be undertaken. the construction of new transport infrastructure, and changes in the e should fit into one, or both, categories. ered relevant for the SSA ACP as the airspace change will not result SSA ACP would not require any changes to the current lateral flight k to increase the number of aircraft arriving at Heathrow.
+The water 6 process for SSA. we Baseline and the Option B2.